haade-administrator/haade.fr/_posts/en/2021-09-25-zoneminder-home-assistant-and-machinelearning.md

 ## 2 - Machinelearning configuration (ZMEVENTNOTIFICATION)

-To begin with, all the documentation is available at this address [https://zmeventnotification.readthedocs.io/](https://zmeventnotification.readthedocs.io/){:target="_blank"}
+To begin with, all the documentation is available at this address [https://zmeventnotification.readthedocs.io/](https://zmeventnotification.readthedocs.io/){: target="_blank"}

 For the learning machine we have 3 files to customize for these 3 files there is also a duplicate example.
 So these are the secret.ini files which contain all the passwords and objectconfig.ini contains each setting for each camera.
 Basically we indicate what we want Zmeventnotification to analyze according to each camera.